 MINIMUM GRADUATION REQUIREMENTS

-Class of 2020 students are required to earn 23 credits to earn a diploma.
-With the new state requirements, students in the Class of 2021 and beyond are required to earn 24 credits (See chart below).
+Students in the Class of 2021 and beyond are required to earn 24 credits.
 Successfully completing these requirements will open doors to your choice of post-secondary options.
-Note: Seniors are expected to have a minimum of five classes
+Note: Seniors are expected to have a minimum of five classes.